 The specific size and structure of the gate leaf and frame can vary depending on geographical needs and conveyance system.
 There are four main components:

+The gate structure – a barrier across the width of a canal defining upstream and downstream control section

+The gate – an aluminum/steel/ plate that can slide within an aluminum/steel frame imbedded in the gate structure which can be pre-fabricated or custom fabricated in-house if expertise and machinery are available.

+The actuator – the mechanism that moves the gate up and down

-panel - a enclosure that contains the internal circuitry for gate control, water level instrumentation controller/telemetry.
+The control panel - a enclosure that contains the internal circuitry for gate control, water level instrumentation controller/telemetry.

 Energy source –12vdc solar power system (solar panel, battery, and charge controller).